Amazing Nutritional Health Benefits of Pure Maple Syrup

 High in Antioxidants

-Maple syrup is high in different antioxidants and includes 24 antioxidants that have some great health benefits.
-Antioxidant properties help your body to fight unhealthy substances known as free radicals.
+Maple syrup is high in different antioxidants and includes 24 antioxidant compounds that have some great health benefits.
+These beneficial antioxidants help your body to fight unhealthy substances known as free radicals.

 Glycemic Index